The content of this website is provided for informational purposes only and is not a substitute for professional medical advice

 During Reconstruction Surgery-a, anesthesiologist be administered at the time that the craniotomy is performed at a dose of mannitol 20% of 0.5 g / kilo / dosis, in order to obtain complete relaxation of the cerebral parenchyma before dural opening.

-In some circumstances it is useful to have a spinal catheter to vent LCR Prior to opening the dura, especially in those cases where seen in the cerebral blood occluded by TAC cisterns.
-In most patients it is sufficient LCR the surgeon withdraws tanks supported by
+In some circumstances it is useful to have a spinal catheter to vent opening prior LCR dural, especially in those cases where seen in the cerebral blood occluded by TAC cisterns.
+In most patients it is enough that the surgeon removes LCR cisterns supported by

 Relaxation of brain parenchyma that provides technical tesiológica anes-.
 Ultimately can be performed if evacuation ventricular puncture CSF is ineffective.